bids-standard/bids-specification/src/02-common-principles.md

 specific to a participant is to be declared only at top level of dataset for eg:
 `task-sist_bold.json` must be placed under `/dataset/task-sist_bold.json`

-Example 1: Two JSON files that are erroneously at the same level.
+Example 1: Two JSON files that are erroneously at the same level

 ```Text
 sub-01/